mythseur/TAAJAxRS/README.md

 Maxime provides a complete example with an integration with JPA. https://github.com/maxleiko/taa-jpa if require.

+This Fork implements the Twitter API
+You need the create and set up the twitter4j.properties file like describe int this http://twitter4j.org/en/configuration.html.

 # Task 2.
 In following this guide.
 Integrate swagger with your API